NomicFoundation/hardhat/docs/guides/typescript.md

   });
 ```

+## Type-safe smart contract interactions

+If you want to type smart contract interactions (calling methods, reading events), use [`@typechain/hardhat`](https://github.com/ethereum-ts/TypeChain/tree/master/packages/hardhat).
+It generates typing (d.ts) files based on ABIs and doesn't require almost any configuration when used with Hardhat.

 ## Type-safe configuration

 One of the advantages of using TypeScript, is that you can have a type-safe configuration, and avoid typos and other common errors.